JungblomSt/BlackJack/README.md

 Statistics view with reset button

 Settings:
-Show/Hide gamers result sum
+- Show/Hide gamers result sum
-Lock/rotate screen orientation (portrate/landscape)
+- rotate screen orientation (portrate/landscape)
 Close the settings fragment by clicking the settings button or outside the fragment view
 Options for language in English and Swedish (phone settings)